secretlycarl/onboarderr/README.md

 # Sharing

-When ready to share with users, activate your tailscale funnel, cloudflare tunnel, or bingle tube.
+When ready to share with users,
+- Activate your tailscale funnel, cloudflare tunnel, or bingle tube
+- Share the link

 # Future goals